What Can I Do with a Degree in Turf Management?

 Key Takeaways:

-In this guide, we explore what you can do with a turf management degree, highlighting careers in turf management, the value of turfgrass science programs, and opportunities in specialized fields like golf course management and sports turf management jobs.
+In this guide, we explore the opportunities available with a turf management degree, highlighting careers in turf management, the value of turfgrass science programs, and the prospects in specialized fields such as golf course management and sports turf management.
 From maintaining pristine golf courses to managing athletic fields, turf managers play a critical role in outdoor spaces.
 We’ll cover common career paths, turf management salaries, and what to expect from degree programs in this growing field.
 Whether you’re drawn to working outdoors or intrigued by the science of turfgrass, this article has you covered.

 Turf Grass Management as an Academic Discipline

 According to a U.S. News and World Report article, the academic discipline of turf grass science is not new.
 Schools like Pennsylvania State University have been issuing degrees for this concentration area under the agronomy major since the 1920s.
-The demand for turf science graduates who are trained in soil science, pest control, irrigation, weed control and sport field design is steady.
-Because of the career oriented nature of the discipline, many degree programs include internships at sporting fields, country club styled golf courses and parks.
+The demand for turf science graduates trained in soil science, pest control, irrigation, weed control, and sports field design remains steady.
+Due to the career-oriented nature of the discipline, many degree programs include internships in sporting fields, country club-style golf courses, and parks.

 Featured Programs